 Powers and Abilities

 He also can breathe underwater.
-I assume that he is an excellent swimmer.
+We’ll assume that he is an excellent swimmer.

 He’s an experienced street criminal in New York City, and seems familiar with the Harlem underworld.

 The weapons were probably built by Frost Enterprises back when Whitney Frost was secretly the Big M, or Maggia leader.

 One of the thugs, a dwarf named Jorge “Shrike” Moat, was particularly quick and agile.
 He also was aggressive and quick-witted.
 But Shrike was utterly sycophantic toward Mr. Fish.